Deep Learning in Physical Layer Communications: Deep Learning Based Block-Structured Communications

 \section{Deep Learning Based Block-Structured Communications}

-Even though the existing block structure in wireless communication systems has been carefully revaluated from its infancy to the fifth generation (5G), more efforts are still required to break the bottleneck in communication systems.
-As shown in Fig.~\ref{block_system}, DL has showed its power in intelligent communications.
-In this section, we will focus on its applications in different communication blocks, which can be divided into two aspects: intelligent signal compression and intelligent signal detection.
+Even though the existing block-structured communication systems have been carefully designed from their infancy to the fifth generation (5G), more efforts are still required to break the bottleneck in wireless communication systems.
+In this section, we focus on the applications of DL in different communication blocks, which are categorized into intelligent signal compression and detection.